AlvinKuruvilla/precogly/CONTRIBUTING.md

 ## 🦉 Owl's Orders\*

-- **Human review is non-negotiable.** Every PR needs a real human to sign off.
+- **Human review is non-negotiable.** Every PR needs a real human to review all code before submitting.
 AI-generated code is welcome, but a person is always accountable.
-"The buck stops here".
-  This also means that you write the commit message (an ugly from a human > AI-generated commit message.)
+"The buck stops with the human".
+This includes commit messages and GitHub ops: you write them, not your AI.
 - **Frontend changes need proof.** If your PR touches the UI, include screenshots (or a short screen recording) showing what changed.
 Manual testing is required before requesting review.
+- **Move slow and don't break things.** A single wrong decision can cause downstream effects in a large codebase like Precogly.
+Deliberate before you generate.
+- **Don't over-engineer.** Avoid letting your AI build a Rube Goldberg machine.
+Keep your AI on a tight leash.
+Simple beats bloated.
+- **Plan before you generate.** Before writing any code, draft a plan for the change you're making.
+Ask: _"What could this break?
+What are the unintended side effects?"_ And read every line before submitting.
+If you can't explain it, you're not ready to submit it.

 ## Contributor License Agreement